Learn to call on the objective mindset

 Recognize your thoughts

-The various DiSC styles may struggle with Objectivity for different reasons.
+The various DiSC styles may struggle with objectivity for different reasons.
 A person with an iS style may take criticism harder than the situation warrants, whereas a D style may ignore valid criticism if it doesn’t support their vision.
-The 26-page personalized Agile EQ profile (see sample) walks you through your own relationship to each mindset and provides concrete tips for recognizing the automatic thoughts driving your behavior, setting goals in line with your comfort level, and creating an action plan to help you achieve them.
-Depending on your DiSC style and comfort level with the Objective mindset, you may need to fight off thoughts like:
+The 26-page personalized Agile EQ profile (see sample) walks you through your own relationship to each mindset.
+The profile provides concrete tips for recognizing the automatic thoughts driving your behavior, setting goals in line with your comfort level, and creating an action plan to help you achieve them.
+Depending on your DiSC style and comfort level with the objective mindset, you may need to fight off thoughts like:

 - If I feel this strongly, it has to be right.

 - I’m being untrue to myself if I don’t follow my gut.